SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-18.md

 Ansible is an open-source automation tool used for
 - Configuration management tool.
 - Application deployment.
-- Cloud provisioning and Orchestration (But not recommended).
+- Cloud Provisioning and Orchestration (But not recommended).
 It can also connect to external systems like aws,azure,gcp,gitlab etc. to create instances but this is not recommended because ansible is only intended for configuration management and application deployment.